kremlevmax/kremlevmax/README.md

 ![Alt text](/2021-10-28_22-53-45.png)
+Hi there!
+My name is Max and I am a self-taught frontend developer.

 <!--
 **kremlevmax/kremlevmax** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.